The Drowning Pool (film): Plot

-Los Angeles-based private investigator Lew Harper flies to Louisiana to do a job for his former lover, Iris Devereaux.
-She believes the family's ex-chauffeur is the person who is blackmailing her with the knowledge that she has cheated on her husband.
-The husband does not care, but his mother, Olivia Devereaux, is the family matriarch and runs the family estate with an unforgiving iron grip.
+Lew Harper, a private investigator from Los Angeles, flies to Louisiana to do a job for a former lover, Iris Devereaux, whom he'd had a memorable but abrupted six-day fling with six years earlier.
+She believes her family's ex-chauffeur, Pat Reavis, is blackmailing her with the knowledge that she cheated on her closeted husband James.
+While he does not care, her tyrannical mother-in-law, Olivia Devereaux, torments her.
+In his motel room, Harper is propositioned by Iris's teenaged daughter, Schuyler.
+He soon attracts the attention of Police Chief Broussard and Lieutenant Franks, the former of whom displays a deep-felt personal interest in the Devereaux family.

-Even before his investigation begins, Harper is propositioned in his motel room by a teenaged girl.
-He sends her away, but later he discovers that the teenager is Iris Devereaux's daughter, Schuyler.
-Their meeting in the motel room brings Harper to the attention of police chief Broussard and the disagreeable Lieutenant Franks.
-Broussard accepts Harper's explanation, but tells him he will be following what Harper does, as he has a personal interest in the Devereaux family.

-Harper is abducted by two hoods working for the oil magnate J.Hugh Kilbourne, who thinks Harper might be useful in his efforts to get ownership of some of Olivia Devereaux's oil-rich properties, which she is content to maintain as bird sanctuaries.
-Harper is noncommittal towards Kilbourne, and the hoods return him to his car.
-On Harper's return, he learns that the dead body of Olivia Devereaux has just been found and the police's prime suspect is the ex-chauffeur.
+Harper is abducted by two hoods working for oil magnate J. Hugh Kilbourne, who thinks Harper might be useful in his efforts to seize ownership of Olivia's oil-rich properties, which she is content to maintain as bird sanctuaries.
+Harper is intentionally evasive towards Kilbourne, and the hoods return him to his car.
+He shortly learns that Olivia has been murdered and Reavis is the prime suspect.
+While searching for Reavis, Harper is abducted again, this time by hoods working for Kilbourne's wife, Mavis; she demands the whereabouts of an account book documenting her husband's illicit dealings.

-While searching for the chauffeur, Harper is abducted again, this time by hoods working for a mysterious woman.
-He does not have any useful information for her and is released; he later finds out she is Mavis Kilbourne, the wife of the oil magnate.
-She is working behind her husband's back trying to find an account book containing information of his illicit business dealings, which he is desperate to recover and would kill her over if he knew she had a hand in its disappearance.

-Harper tracks down the chauffeur, Pat Reavis.
-He finds Reavis with $10,000 in his possession and believes that Reavis was paid to kill Olivia.
-He calls the police to say that he's bringing Reavis in and makes Reavis drive at gunpoint.
-En route, Reavis denies involvement in blackmailing Iris and murdering Olivia, claiming he was only at the scene of the murder because he had been having an affair with Schuyler.
-However, he admits to having information that he expects will yield a lot of money, and offers Harper a share of it if he will let him go.
-The car they are in is forced off the road by masked gunmen, who shoot Reavis dead but miss Harper, who wounds one of the gunmen.
-The next day he is informed by Broussard that, mysteriously, there was no report made to the police of any gunfight, but that Lt.
-Franks has been injured in a "hunting accident".
+Harper tracks down Reavis, whom he believes was paid to kill Olivia.
+Reavis denies involvement in either the murder or blackmailing Iris, claiming he was only at the scene of Olivia's death because he had been having an affair with Schuyler.
+However, he admits to having information that he expects will yield a lot of money and offers Harper a share if he will let him go.
+The car they are riding in is forced off the road by masked gunmen; they shoot Reavis dead but miss Harper, who wounds one of the trio.
+The next day, Harper is informed by Broussard that, mysteriously, there was no report made to the police of any gunfight, but that Franks has been injured in a "hunting accident."